 Section 504 is used in public schools.
-It is meant to make sure that students with disabilities can fully participate in all activities at the same level as students without disabilities.
-If a student is eligible for a 504 plan, a plan is written up for that student to access programs and after-school activities.
+It is meant to make sure that students with disabilities can fully participate in all activities to the same level as students without disabilities.
+If a student is eligible for a 504 plan, a plan is written up for that student to access programs and afterschool activities.